dynamsoft-docs/document-viewer-docs/introduction/index.md

 # Introduction to Dynamsoft Document Viewer

 Dynamsoft Document Viewer is a browser-based JavaScript SDK designed for viewing and editing images and PDFs.
 It provides a wide range of functionalities, including PDF annotation, page manipulation, image quality enhancement, and document saving.
+To see it in action, please visit this [online demo](https://demo.dynamsoft.com/document-viewer/).

 ## Security